 Nitrogen, phosphorus and sediment are major nonpoint source pollutants in Pennsylvania’s streams, rivers, and lakes.
-In large quantities, they choke out underwater plants and deprive fish and other aquatic life of oxygen, harming our local waters as well as the Bay, resulting in human health, environmental, and economic damage.
+In large quantities, they choke out underwater plants and deprive fish and other aquatic life of oxygen, harming our local waters as well as the Bay, resulting in

 Agriculture is a main contributor of nitrogen, phosphorus and sediment in the Chesapeake Bay Watershed.
 In fact, Pennsylvania is responsible for fully 69 percent of the nitrogen reduction the U.S. Environmental Protection Agency requires for the Chesapeake Bay by 2025.
 With more than 33,000 arms in our 43 counties in the watershed, agriculture is responsible for 80 percent of that reduction.
 Residential, golf course, and other use of fertilizers carried by stormwater runoff account for a large part of the remainder.